open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/Acquisition_Context/06_longitudinal_temporal_offset_from_event.rst

 - Recommended.
 SHOULD be present if :ref:`longitudinal_temporal_event_type` is present.
 - If present, :ref:`longitudinal_temporal_event_type` SHALL be present.

-During an orthodontic treatment, it is common for the provider to keep track of treatment progress by regularly collecting records (such as photographs or intra-oral surface scans) [provide reference].
-It is therefore useful to identify when, relative to an orthodontic treatment, the records were taken.
-In particular, the orthodontic provider is interested in knowing if, when the photographs were acquired, the patient:

-- was in treatment (progress photos)
-- never had treatment before (observation/pretreatment photos)
-- had treatment before (posttreatment).

-There are three places where progress shall be stored for orthodontic photographs:

-- Longitudinal Temporal Event Type (Registration,Treatment,Posttreatment)
-- Longitudinal Temporal Offset From Event (in days)
-- :ref:`study_description`

 .. list-table::
     :header-rows: 1